giuseppesalvi/hanabi/README.md

 + Rule 6: no playable cards but note tokens available -> action: give hint that gives more info
 + Rule 7: all note tokens were used -> action: discard oldest card with no hints
 + Rule 8: default: risky play -> play oldest card
++ Rule 9: no risk loosing the game and possible good playable card -> action: risky play

+Results:
+I played the game with multiple instances of the agent with different rule sets and different versions of the rule.
+I obtained the best results with the rule_set: [rule_1, rule_2, rule_3 (version 1), rule_4, rule_5 (complete = True), rule_6(version 1), rule_7, rule_8].
++ 2 players: 16.26
++ 3 players: 17.57
++ 4 players: 16.77
++ 5 players: 15.45

 Inspirations:
 + https://www.semanticscholar.org/paper/Solving-Hanabi%3A-Estimating-Hands-by-Opponent%27s-in-Osawa/d7a7b4158ceaa20756e9b2f577654d2da1789bc4